Envira Gallery Blog

 This question can really help you understand the couple and the types of photos that will capture their relationship.
 Try to get each person to answer with both physical and non-physical traits.

-For example, if the bride says one of her favorite things about her partner is how spontaneous and silly he is, having him throw her over his shoulder laughing could be the perfect pose to capture their relationship, but you probably wouldn’t think that if her answer had been his poise and strength.
+For example, if the bride says one of her favorite things about her partner is how spontaneous and silly he is, having him throw her over his shoulder laughing could be the perfect pose to capture their relationship.

 wedding photo - questions to ask as a wedding photographer